undertheseanlp/playground/wip_vlsp2020_dp/README.md

 **Results**

-Detail results by using MaltParser, we consider this result as baseline of our experiments
+Detail score after using MaltParser, we consider this result as baseline of our experiments

 ```
 Metric     | Precision |    Recall |  F1 Score | AligndAcc